RuizhenMai/academic-blog/index.md

 5. [Transposes, Permutations, Vector Spaces](UnitI/Transposes,Permutation,Vector_Spaces): To account for row exchanges in Gaussian elimination, we include a permutation matrix P in the factorization PA = LU.
 Then we learn about vector spaces and subspaces; these are central to linear algebra.

 6. [Column Space and Nullspace](UnitI/Column_Space_and_Nullspace): The column space of a matrix A tells us when the equation Ax = b will have a solution x.
 The null space of A tells us which values of x solve the equation Ax = 0.

+7. [Solving Ax = 0: Pivot Variables, Special Solutions](UnitI/solving_ax_eq_0): We apply the method of elimination to all matrices, invertible or not.
+Counting the pivots gives us the rank of the matrix.
+Further simplifying the matrix puts it in reduced row echelon form R and improves our description of the null space.

+8. [Solving Ax = b: Row Reduced Form R](UnitI/solving_ax_eq_b): We describe all solutions to Ax = b based on the free variables and special solutions encoded in the reduced form R.